ygor/crypto-arbitrage/frontend/README.md

 3. **Contract Verification**: The `verify-api` script checks alignment with backend controllers

 For more details, see the [API Contract Testing README](src/services/README.md).

+## Real-time Functionality

+The application uses SignalR for real-time updates in several areas:

+1. **Arbitrage Opportunities**: Live updates when new opportunities are detected
+2. **Trade Results**: Immediate notification when trades are executed
+3. **Activity Logs**: Real-time streaming of system activities and events
+4. **Exchange Status**: Live monitoring of exchange connectivity and health

+This ensures users always have the most up-to-date information without manual refreshing.

 ## Project Structure